VCTLabs/vct-enclustra-bsp-platform/README.rst

    (.venv) $ kas build layers/meta-user-aa1/build.yml

-The second command in step 4 above will populate the ``layers`` directory with the cloned layers and create a build folder creatively named ``build``.
+The first command in step 4 above will populate the ``layers`` directory with the cloned layers and create a build folder creatively named ``build``.

 By default all of the downloaded sources and locally created sstate cache files are also in the ``build`` folder but can be relocated to a more convenient/shared location by using some `environment variables`_ as shown below; set them before running the ``build`` command::